Now ideas for wellness

 11. Use of sold products Not applicable -

-12. End-of-life treatment of sold products Based on: Weight of materials for the container and of the sold product (t)
+12. End-of-life treatment of sold products Data used: Weight of packaging material for sold products (tons)

 13. Downstream leased assets Not applicable -